d2l-ai/d2l-en/chapter_preliminaries/probability.md

 1. We conducted $m=500$ groups of experiments where each group draws $n=10$ samples.
 Vary $m$ and $n$.
 Observe and analyze the experimental results.
 1. Given two events with probability $P(\mathcal{A})$ and $P(\mathcal{B})$, compute upper and lower bounds on $P(\mathcal{A} \cup \mathcal{B})$ and $P(\mathcal{A} \cap \mathcal{B})$.
 (Hint: display the situation using a [Venn Diagram](https://en.wikipedia.org/wiki/Venn_diagram).)
 1. Assume that we have a sequence of random variables, say $A$, $B$, and $C$, where $B$ only depends on $A$, and $C$ only depends on $B$, can you simplify the joint probability $P(A, B, C)$?
 (Hint: this is a [Markov Chain](https://en.wikipedia.org/wiki/Markov_chain).)
 1. In :numref:`subsec_probability_hiv_app`, the first test is more accurate.
-Why not just run the first test a second time?
+Why not run the first test twice rather than run both the first and second tests?

 :begin_tab:`mxnet`